mahikajain20/LHL_STATISTICAL_MODELLING/README.md

 4. **Documentation**
    - **Detailed Jupyter Notebook:** All processes, from data merging to EDA and database management, are meticulously documented in the Jupyter notebook `joining_data.ipynb`.

-For a detailed walkthrough of the analysis and findings, refer to the Jupyter notebook 'joining_data.ipynb' included in this repository.
+For a detailed walkthrough of the analysis and findings, refer to the Jupyter notebook 'joining_data_submission_1.ipynb' included in this repository.

 ### Part 4 : Model Building